By Daniel Hubbard | August 29, 2011

 The last source is the X chromosome.
 It behaves in a way that is somewhere in between the Y chromosome and the autosomes.
-A man cannot shuffle his X chromosomes because he has only one.
+A man cannot mix his X chromosomes because he has only one.
 All his daughters will receive his X chromosome just as his sons receive his Y chromosome.
-A woman has two X chromosomes and all her offspring receive a shuffled X chromosome from her.
+A woman has two X chromosomes and all her offspring receive a mixed X chromosome from her.
 The case of a man’s X chromosome being passed to his daughters is not quite analogous to the case of the Y. His daughters may be carrying exact copies of his X chromosome but that is only half of their total xDNA.
 Looking at a daughter’s xDNA doesn’t tell you what her father’s xDNA is in the same way that looking at a son’s yDNA tells you what his father’s yDNA is.
 In the next generation, his daughters will shuffle his X chromosome with the X chromosome they got from their mother and therefore, his X chromosome does not travel down the generations the way his Y chromosome does.

 yDNA, Mutations and Patterns